-The U.S. Department of Energy is on the verge of achieving a cleanup commitment that has been decades in the making – vitrifying Hanford’s tank waste through the Direct-Feed Low-Activity Waste (DFLAW) program.
-“Direct-feed” means waste is separated at a double-shell tank farm to remove the more radioactive portion (solids and cesium) so that the resulting low-activity (less radioactive) waste can be fed directly to the Waste Treatment and Immobilization Plant’s (WTP) Low-Activity Waste (LAW) Facility for immobilization in glass.
+The U.S. Department of Energy is on the verge of achieving a cleanup commitment that has been decades in the making: treating Hanford tank waste through the Direct-Feed Low-Activity Waste (DFLAW) Program.
+The “direct-feed” portion refers to the waste being separated to remove the more radioactive portion so that the resulting low-activity (less radioactive) waste can be fed directly to the Waste Treatment and Immobilization Plant’s Low-Activity Waste Facility for vitrification (immobilization in glass).

 DFLAW is an assembly of highly interdependent projects and infrastructure improvements, managed as a program, that will operate together to vitrify and dispose of low-activity waste.
 Supporting DFLAW requires significant upgrades to Hanford Site infrastructure and coordination and integration among all Site contractors.
 DFLAW will be the most highly integrated operational program at Hanford.